VORPCORE/VORP_Documentation/docs/api/core.md

 ### State bag change handler

 - you can also listen for the state bag change handler to detect new changes
+- bear in mind when you do /addJob for example it will trigger 3 times, because its changing job grade and label

 ```lua
 AddStateBagChangeHandler("Character", "", function(bagName, key, value, _, replicated)